^^^ What is a MIF?!

 It was a legendary midweek match, IMO, with memorable moments including:

-A St John’s Ambulance man with dwarfism excelling himself as a stretcher bearer at half-time - he had to hold his handle up above his head - as the Youth hummed the Oompa Loompa song.
+A St John’s Ambulance man with dwarfism truly excelling himself as a stretcher bearer at half-time - he had to hold his handle up above his head - as the Youth rather cruelly hummed the Oompa Loompa song

-Darti Brown (“you’re sub, in a sh!tty team”) staying out-of-sight within the away dugout; not once venturing out to warm up despite our encouragement for him to do so.
+Darti Brown - “You’re sub, in a shitty team” - staying out-of-sight within the away dugout; not once venturing out to warm up despite our encouragement for him to do so

 Louis Wells - baited loudly throughout - gifting Lord Jamal of Fyfield (!) a late winner with a customary howler :-)

 The standard of football wasn’t great (far from it).
 Nor was the attendance (271, similar to the 260 announced last night ... although the latter seemed about thirty or forty steep to me).
 Yet there was a sense of togetherness (sort of).
 Noise.
 Humour.
 Enjoyment.
 Good times to be had.
-The only MUFC-affiliate inside York Road who could possibly feel contented, last night, was the person who gets to drive the shiny black 2011-plate Volkswagen Toureg parked close to the home dugout ... he/she is obviously doing something right! ;-)
+In stark contrast, the only MUFC-affiliate inside York Road who could possibly feel contented, last night, was the person who gets to drive the shiny black 2011-plate Volkswagen Toureg parked close to the home dugout ... he/ she is obviously doing something right! ;-)

 ^^^ Ground improvements have clearly gone well